-An issue when not only going abroad on long flights but changing multiple time zones stateside as well (for instance traveling east from the west coast) is how to get over jet lag that plagues you once you reach your destination.
-Obviously it’s worse the farther away from home you go, but all that lost sleep, no matter what distance you traveled, can really take a toll.
+An issue when going abroad on long flights and changing multiple time zones stateside (for instance, traveling east from the west coast) is how to get over jet lag that plagues you once you reach your destination.
+It’s worse the farther away from home you go, but all that lost sleep can take a toll no matter what distance you traveled.

-And honestly, you don’t want to lose any more time at your vacation spot than you absolutely have to right?
+You don’t want to lose any more time at your vacation spot than you have to.
 Here are some tips on how to get over jet lag and make the most of your time away!

 First things first: